 Mary joined Watsi on April 3rd, 2020.
-24 other people also joined Watsi on that day!
-Mary's most recent donation supported Jeremiah, a student from Kenya, to fund gallbladder surgery.
+Two years ago, Mary joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Mary's most recent donation supported Nwe Ni, a 43-year-old woman from Burma, to fund a thyroidectomy.